microsoft/DirectML/PyTorch/diffusion/sd/README.md

 ## About the Models

-Stable Diffusion Turbo & XL Turbo are distilled versions SD 2.1 and SDXL 1.0 respectively.
+Stable Diffusion Turbo & XL Turbo are distilled versions of SD 2.1 and SDXL 1.0 respectively.
 Both models are fast generative text-to-image model that can synthesize photorealistic images from a text prompt in a single network evaluation.

 Refer to the HuggingFace repositories for [SDXL Turbo](https://huggingface.co/stabilityai/sdxl-turbo) and [SD Turbo](https://huggingface.co/stabilityai/sd-turbo) for more information.